 HEAD by pressing a.
 This is just like

 git commit --amend.
-While editing the message during when amending,
+While editing the message while amending, press

-press C-c C-d to toggle between showing only the changes that
+C-c C-d to toggle between showing only the changes that are

-are being added to HEAD and all changes that will make it into the
+being added to HEAD and all changes that will make it into the amended

 There are also fixup and squash variants.
 And then there are some variants that don’t exist in Git.
 Because the terms used here do not correspond to terms you might be used to from Git this might be a good time to show you how to get more information about a popup action or argument.
 To show information about the “reword” variant type ? and then w, which gives you this:

 changes to it.
 Similarly “extend” adds the staged changes without

 forcing you to review the message, which is quite useful for simple